Peter D. wrote:

 I didn’t want to watch.
 And I sure didn’t want to think about what was probably happening to Taylor, left alone back there with that ugly pock-marked fucker called Facil.
 Yeah, he was easy, all right.
 Easy to hate.

 I looked up.
 We were out in the orange grove.
 I saw the tops of the trees, the green leaves and beyond them blue sky.
 I could hear tires humming along the distant highway.
 I pictured the people in the car, a guy at the wheel, a pretty girl beside him, happy, laughing, cigarettes going, listening to music.
-No idea what was going on in the middle of that orchard over there.
+No idea what was happening in the middle of that orchard over there.

 A bird called out.
 A bird that didn’t have sense enough to get away from the shit going down in his neighborhood.